kfoght/U.S.-Climate-Data-Warehouse/README.md

 - **5-us-climate-mrt-cleaned.ipynb**: Renderable version of the mart notebook for viewing on GitHub.
 - **5-us-climate-mrt.ipynb**: Implements 10 marts using queries on intermediate tables to answer 5 business questions.

+## Project 6
+An end-to-end data pipeline was implemented in **dbt**, converting all previously developed SQL and Python transformations into testable dbt models.
+Models were organized into the three previous layers--stg, int, and mrt--with each layer built upon the previous one.
+SQL transformations were rewritten as dbt SQL models, and Python blocks involving complex logic or LLM interactions were converted into PySpark-based dbt Python models.
+Each model was validated through a set of automated data integrity tests, including `not null`, `unique`, and `relationship` constraints defined in `schema.yml` files.
+Any issues identified during testing were resolved iteratively by updating models and rerunning tests.
+Additional design features included post-hooks to handle temporary table drops and the use of macros to prevent dataset naming conflicts.
+The project concluded with the generation of lineage graphs to visualize the dependencies between models across all three layers.

+- **lineage**: Folder containing screenshots of the dbt model lineage graphs across all layers.
+- **us_climate**: Folder containing the dbt project environment and models.